 Do you think 2D sketching is more creative than working in 3D?

 - I am tempted to say yes.

-- Nowadays 3D software are still not that user friendly for people who don’t know how to sketch.
+- Nowadays 3D software is still not that user friendly for people who don’t know how to sketch.

-- We need to compensate with other tools such as Poser, ZBrush which allow to start with existing model that we can modify.
+- We need to compensate with other tools such as Poser, ZBrush which allow us to start with the existing model that we can modify.

-- Again if we got something in mind that has no reference with existing things, we may face a harder time to create them.
+- Again if we got something in mind that has no reference to existing things, we may face a harder time creating them.

 “Draw on paper to better share your ideas.”

-- I like to start on paper (especially for a team work).
+- I like to start on paper (especially for teamwork).

 - You can draw anywhere, and brainstorm anytime.
 You don’t have to worry about saving the file, opening it, looking for it… to retrieve your ideas.

 - Paper is great for sharing ideas with people:

 I remember a documentary about Pixar’s.
 Anything created on the computer is printed to be reviewed by the team.
 The drawing was not anymore “virtual”.
 Printed, it became a reality.

 - The way we flip pictures from an Ipad screen and paper are completely different.
 You spend more time appreciating design on paper.

 How do you manage your portfolio?